Darling in the Franxx Wallpapers, Posters, and PFPs: Best Zero Two, Strelizia, and Franxx Aesthetic Picks

 Zero Two icon energy

-Strelizia and mecha action framing
+Strelizia and mecha drama

 Lonely-future atmosphere